 Indicator FP_N16-Return on equity (ROE) Definition The ratio of the service provider's earnings before interest, taxes, depreciation and amortisation (EBITDA) for its drinking and non-drinking water, recycled water and wastewater services to its total equity for the reporting year.
 Intent Return on equity (ROE) is a profitability ratio that measures the profits a service provider is generating from its total equity.
 Publicly reporting on financial performance metrics supports transparency and accountability.
 It informs an understanding of the financial health of service providers, customer and community outcomes and insight into affordability.
 It can also support the assessment of policy and investment decisions and inform regulatory decisions and policy development.
-General supporting notes Data reported for this indicator should represent all the services provider's drinking, non- drinking, recycled and wastewater operations and schemes (service areas).
+Data reported for this indicator should represent all the services provider's drinking, non-drinking, recycled and wastewater operations and schemes (service areas).
 Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
 Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.
 Wastewater is the water used by residential and non-residential customers that is disposed of through the sewerage system.
-The return on equity ratio (ROE) is a profitability ratio that measures the profits a service provider is generating from its investments.
+General supporting notes The return on equity ratio (ROE) is a profitability ratio that measures the profits a service provider is generating from its investments.
 ROE is calculated as earnings before interest, taxes, depreciation and amortisation (EBITDA) divided by total equity.
 EBITDA provides a comparison of financial performance (earnings) before the influence of accounting and financial deductions.
 It is usually disclosed in the utility's annual financial statements Total equity is calculated as the service provider's total assets less debt.
-Economically regulated service providers should calculate total equity as its total assets less its debt.
+Economically regulated service providers should calculate total equity as its regulated asset base (RAB) less its debt.
 Service providers who are not economically regulated should calculate total equity as its total assets less its debt.
 The RAB value is the current regulated asset base value for drinking and non-drinking water, recycled water and wastewater assets.
 An allocation of the corporate RAB should not be included.
-Debt includes: interest bearing repayable borrowings interest b finance leases and excludes: creditors and provisions, but offsetting assets, such as contributions to sinking funds, should not be deducted.
+Debt includes: interest bearing repayable borrowings non-interest bearing repayable borrowings interest bearing non-repayable borrowings redeemable preference shares finance leases and excludes: creditors and provisions, but offsetting assets, such as contributions to sinking funds, should not be deducted.

-Derivation Economically regulated service providers
+Economically regulated service providers

 FP_N16 = FP_N13 / (RAB - Debt)

-= [FP_N13 - Earnings before interest, taxes, depreciation and amortisation]
+= [FP_N13- Earnings before interest, taxes, depreciation and amortisation]

-/ (RAB - Debt)
+Derivotion / (RAB - Debt)

-Non-economically regulated service providers
+Derivation Non-economically regulated service providers

 FP_N16 = FP_N13 / (Total assets - Debt)

-= [FP_N13 - Earnings before interest, taxes, depreciation and amortisation]
+= [FP_N13- Earnings before interest, taxes, depreciation and amortisation]

 / (Total assets - Debt)